Himmat Singh

 Maharaja Himmat Singh (2 September 1899 – 24 November 1960) was the last ruler of the princely state of Idar State.
 He was Maharaja of Idar from 1931 to 1948.

 Birth

 Himmat Singh was the eldest son of Maharaja Daulat Singh was born on 2 September 1899 at Jodhpur.
 He was educated at Mayo College at Ajmer.

 He attended the Coronation of the King George V and Queen Mary, at Westminster Abbey, in London and served as Page-of-Honour to the King-Emperor at the Delhi Coronation Durbar in 1911.

 Ascension

 Singh succeeded on the death of his father on 14 April 1931 as Maharaja of Idar State and was installed on the gadi (throne) at Himmatnagar on 11 July 1931.
 Upon the independence of India, he merged his state in to the Union of India on 10 June 1948.

 Singh also held the title of Colonel-in-Chief of Idar Sir Pratap Infantry from 1931 to 1954.

-He was an outstanding all-round sportsman with varied interests of sports like - hunting, horse-racing, polo, tent-pegging and pig-sticking, cricket and football.
+He participated in several sports, including hunting, horse racing, polo, tent-pegging, pig-sticking, cricket, and football.